filippo-orru/personal-site-hugo/content/about-me.md

 Read [my blog post]({{< ref "/blog/bachelor-thesis" >}}) about the survey creator, or read the [official article on studo.com](https://studo.com/en/universities/studo-survey).

-Like most of Studo's web projects, the survey creator is written in Kotlin and transpiled to JavaScript.
+Like most of Studo's web projects, the survey creator is written in KotlinJS and transpiled to JavaScript.
 Kotlin provides a number of benefits for developers, especially on smaller teams.
 Everything is type checked and because we can access the same class from both backend and frontend code, API contracts are kept at the compiler level.
 We use React through a Kotlin wrapper that ensures type safety for all properties and functions.

 In my bachelor thesis, I compared the survey creator against Google Forms and SurveyJS.
 Spoiler alert: mine was found to be easiest to use, which was one of the main goals.
 I graduated with distinction.

+For a recent project, I created a website to simplify meeting busy friends.
+I went from concept to release in just 10 days, read more about it here: [Busy Friends make scheduling hard]({{< ref "/blog/busy-friends-make-scheduling-hard" >}}).

 ## Mobile App Development
-{{< notice warning >}}
+{{< notice type="warning" title="Keywords" showIcon=false >}}
-Keywords: Kotlin • Swift • Flutter • Dart • Realm • Java • UI Design
+Kotlin • Swift • Flutter • Dart • Realm • Java • UI Design
 {{</ notice >}}

 - I worked on extending the Studo app's **mail client** to support authentication via **OAuth**.